William King Harvey

-William King "Bill" Harvey (September 13, 1915 – June 9, 1976) was an American Central Intelligence Agency (CIA) officer, best known for his role in the terrorism and sabotage campaign known as Operation Mongoose.
+William King "Bill" Harvey (September 13, 1915 – June 9, 1976) was an American Central Intelligence Agency (CIA) officer, best known for his role in the terrorism and sabotage campaign against Cuba, known as Operation Mongoose.
 He was known as "America's James Bond", a tag given to him by Edward Lansdale.

 Early life and education

 Harvey was born on September 13, 1915, in Cleveland, Ohio, the son of Sara King Harvey, an English professor at Indiana State Teachers College in Terre Haute.
 An Eagle Scout, he skipped several grades and graduated from Wiley High School in Terre Haute in 1931.

 After working as a printer and reporter at the Danville Gazette, a Danville, Indiana-based newspaper owned by his grandfather, from 1931 to 1933, he enrolled in an accelerated program at Indiana University which encompassed two years of undergraduate studies and enabled him to receive an honors LL.B. from Indiana University School of Law in 1937.